Abhi-Git541/First-Project/README.md

 2. Download VS Code
 3. Download Git CLI
 4. After installing everything, open vs code and clone that repository using link in code button in the github repository.
-5. Create a requirements.txt file in the project section and install it using a command in terminal
+5. Create a requirements.txt file in the project section and install it using a command in terminal.
 ''' pip install -r requirements.txt '''
 6. Then run your python file.
-Since streamlit use this command to run it
+Since streamlit use this command to run it.
 ''' streamlit run d:/TVS/Abhishek/Projects/First-Project/Weather.py '''
-7. To update everything on github use these commands -git status
+7. To update everything on github use these commands.
+-git status
 -git add .
 -git add file names